5 Common reasons people can get into debt

 Without a doubt the most dangerous and damaging way to put yourself into serious financial trouble.
 Often seen as the ‘silent addiction’, it is entirely possible to keep functioning every day with no physical and sometimes no mental signs of a problem.
 Given the urge for some people to ‘chase’ losses, it is not uncommon to lose thousands of pounds in a single session.

 Combining online gambling with depositing with Credit Cards is the double whammy – you’re practically throwing money away as deposits for gambling sites are classed as cash advances, you will be doing so at an extremely high interest rate.
+From 14th April 2020, customers will be prevented from depositing using Credit Cards.

 If gambling has affected you or someone close to you, then please consider visiting the following sites for information: